Best Places to Hike with Your Friends

 Cayuga-Seneca Canal Trail

 The Cayuga-Seneca Canal Trail follows an old railroad bed beside a canal that links the two largest Finger Lakes while connecting picturesque villages along the way.
 Presently, 6.7 of the eventual 19 miles are finished and open to the public.
-Current access to the eastern end of the trail is in Waterloo while the western end can be accessed at Seneca Lake State park or at the Bishop Nature Preserve, owned by the Finger Lakes Land Trust.
+Current access to the eastern end of the trail is in Waterloo while the western end can be accessed at Seneca Lake State Park or at the Bishop Nature Preserve, owned by the Finger Lakes Land Trust.

 Genesee Valley Greenway State Park